Create Your First Flow

 You can also set the Cover Image and Icon in the Notion page that will be created from your Flow.

-Next to the Destination Database, you'll see the Icon and Cover options with previews.
+Next to the Flow's database, you'll see the Icon and Cover options with previews.
 These work similarly to the Notion properties below them; click them to open the Data Picker, and you'll see several options:

 Icon and Cover values automatically set themselves to auto-fill with Data Type.
 This means you'll be able to automatically capture each web page's favicon and featured/social media image, if they exist.